grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ### Editing notes (be sure to hit these in post-production editing):
 :post-prod:
+* [ ] move section headers to .md comments; create chapter breaks
 * [ ] hatch in sail is at top of _control room_ not sail
 * [ ] maybe they refer to the bottomless deep as 'the hole'
 * [ ] cargo bay or cargo hold?
 (Fix on diagram too)
 	* I think it's a hold on a ship
+* [ ] bring Sylvia's first name into the story. it's too repetitive to refer to her without it.
 * [ ] make sure you make it clear early on that Hemi is the 'deck boss'
+* [ ] refer to bastian, gregory, and Owen as the 'deck crew'
 * [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
 * [ ] Be clear about which person at the controls is the planesman and tank trimmer, and which is the throttle/rudder
 	* (Tank trim panel should be reachable by the planesman, but also accessible by the deck boss)